ISISNeutronMuon/MDMC/doc/pages/installation/docker.rst

 problems with this installation, perhaps due to your specific OS version or otherwise, please do not hesitate to ask us questions about this.

-By default, Docker is not configured to enable GUI visualisation.
-To enable this it is possible to use the X11 system, described below.
-If X11 is not enabled, all MDMC functionality will be available except the GUI.
+By default, Docker is not configured to enable GUI visualisation (a feature of Docker and containers).
+To enable this use the X11 system, described below.
+GUI is for example needed for visualising molecule / universe setups with MDMC.
+However, such setups can also be inspected with MDMC text commands.
+All MDMC functionality is executable with text commands, but for some use cases GUI visualisation will provide added convenience / value.

 Windows
 -------